rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 Individual modules are displayed in their relative sizes.
 Hover over bundles and modules to view statistics.
 Click or scroll to zoom in:
 ![webpack-bundle-analyzer module closeup](blog/webpack/analyzer-module-closeup.png)

-Use the slide-out menu on the left to toggle the gzipped and parsed ("un"-gzipped) sizes of the bundles:
+Use the slide-out menu on the left to toggle the gzipped and parsed ("un"-gzipped) bundles:
 ![webpack-bundle-analyzer close up of menu](blog/webpack/analyzer-menu-closeup.png)

 Highlight modules that match a search phrase, like "react":